Everybody can grow flowers and vegetables. Yes, we mean everybody. No matter

 There is virtually no limit to the type of container you can use.
 And, here

 is where the fun and your creativity begins.
-Use your creative side and find
+Use your creative side, and

-some container suitable to your tastes and decor.
-Buckets, barrels, watering
+find some container suitable to your tastes and decor.
+Buckets, barrels,

-cans, vats, to name just a few.
-If it holds soil, it can probably be your
+watering cans, vats, to name just a few.
+If it holds soil, it can probably

 Size is also important.
 If you are selecting larger plants, then a large